 NOTE: The Flash Lights With Lock feature can be turned on or off.
 On Electronic Vehicle Information Center (EVIC) equipped vehicles refer to "Personal Settings" in the EVIC section of this manual.
-On non EVIC - equipped vehicles perform the following steps:
+On non EVIC equipped vehicles perform the following steps:

-2. While the LOCK button is pressed, (after 4 seconds) press the UNLOCK button.
+- 1. Press the UNLOCK button for 4 to 10 seconds. - 2.
+While the UNLOCK button is pressed, (after 4 seconds) press the LOCK button.
 Release both buttons.

-3. Test the flash lamps with LOCK feature while outside of the vehicle, by pressing the LOCK button on the key fob with the ignition in the LOCK position, and the key removed.
+3. Test the flash lamps with LOCK feature while outside of the vehicle, by pressing the LOCK button on the key fob with the ignition in the LOCK position, and the key removed